-After making appropriate enquiries, the Board of Trustees has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future.
+After making appropriate enquiries, the board of Trustees has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future.
 For this reason it continues to adopt the going concern basis in preparing the financial statements.
 Further details regarding the adoption of the going concern basis can be found in the Statement of Accounting Policies.

-Trustees are aware of a the risk by a falling roll at St Katherine's School and Nursery which has the potential to bring reserves below 4% overall from the academic year 2022/23.
+Trustees are aware of the risk of a falling roll at St Katherine's School and Nursery which has the potential to bring reserves below 4% overall from the academic year 2024/25.
 Appropriate actions and steps are being taken to ensure that reserves moving forward remain stable.
+Trustees are also aware of the medium term financial challenges posed of the increasing costs and reduced income, especially in the light of the recent DfE announcement concerning an error in their budgeting calculations.
+The Trust is prudent in its approach to budget setting and, has healthy reserves.